ashleve/lightning-hydra-template/README.md

 pip install -r requirements.txt
 ```

-When running `python train.py` you should see this:
+When running `python train.py` you should see something like this:
 <div align="center">

 ![](https://github.com/hobogalaxy/lightning-hydra-template/blob/resources/teminal.png)